dan-leo/masters/thesis/v8/2_litstudy.md

 Dash7 is considered a medium range LPWAN and is made for the full networking stack.
 It delivers an open standard for ultra low power mid-range sensor and actuator communication known as DASH7 Alliance Protocol (D7AP).
 D7AP is based on active RFID standards ISO 18000-7 for 433 MHz communication, however it has been significantly extended.
 It was originally intended by the US Department of Defense for container inventory and grew to become a medium range bidirectional wireless network system [@Weyn2015] useful in the indoor-outdoor realm.
 D7AP is modelled after a BLAST (Burst, Light, Asynchronous, Stealth, and Transitional) communication system which enables it to be a LPWAN competitor.
 D7AP is a full-stack protocol defining the complete OSI model, with support for three sub-GHz ISM bands, and three data rates (9.6 kbps, 55.55 kbps, and 166.67 kbps), as discussed above.
 D7AP uses 2-GFSK, the modulation schemes.
 D7AP can also re-use the PHY layer (radio frontend) of other LPWANs.
 Also, according to Cortus it should be possible to reuse the RF PHY layer (MSK downlink, OFDM uplink) of NB-IoT for Dash7's OSI stack, and in asset tracking, for example, it results in a compressed tracking solution that works well both indoors and outdoors.
 Dash7 claims 1m indoor accuracy by using vertex data from reference nodes for RSSI & RF fingerprinting.

 Wizzilab is one of three main developers of Dash7.
 It offers the only full-kit open to development (at least in the form of an application processor).
 Haystack is another Dash7 developer with [https://github.com/jpnorair/OpenTag](https://github.com/jpnorair/OpenTag).
 Finally, the developer community with [https://github.com/MOSAIC-LoPoW/dash7-ap-open-source-stack](https://github.com/MOSAIC-LoPoW/dash7-ap-open-source-stack).

-### SigFox {#sigfox}

-Sigfox is a French global network operator founded in 2009 that builds wireless networks to connect low-power objects such as electricity meters and smartwatches, which need to be continuously on and emitting small amounts of data.
-Sigfox is based in Labège near Toulouse, France, and has over 375 employees.

-Briefly, SigFox is an ultra-narrow-band wireless technology that one can send 140 12-byte messages per day due to the duty cycle limitation of unlicensed frequencies.
-One can also receive 4 downlink ack messages, but this is not good enough when looking to optimize the sending of GPS/GNSS updates [@SigFox2016].
-SigFox is a contender for NB-IoT, but it lacks bidirectionality and datarate.

-Simulations show that with 55,000 devices transmitting the base station would reach the 270 simultaneously transmitting devices that Sigfox claims is possible while still ensuring a 99.9% PDR [@Thomas2018].

-### NB-IoT {#nbiot_lit}

-Narrowband Internet of Things is a Low Power Wide Area Network radio technology standard developed by 3GPP to enable a wide range of cellular devices and services.
-The specification was frozen in 3GPP Release 13, in June 2016.
-Other 3GPP IoT technologies include eMTC and EC-GSM-IoT.

-NB-IoT is LTE's replacement for the power hungry GSM that some IoT devices still use.
-GSM is an aging technology which is being turned off in some parts of the world.
-It has 7 times better range and coverage, and power saving which can let a device last 10+ years on a single charge [@Wang2017c].

 ### LPWAN Comparison {#lpwan_comparison}